“The Galaxy Note 5 is still one of the best phablets you can buy.”

 Meanwhile, the curved edge on the S6, the S6 Edge Plus is much less useful.
 If Samsung has to hedge its bets in the phablet category, we’d rather it stuck with the Note and left the curved edges to the flagship S series.

-The 3,000 mAh battery charges wirelessly on both of the popular standards and quickly – Samsung says it can charge just as fast wirelessly as the Galaxy S6, even though it’s a much bigger phone.
-We’ve yet to try the wireless charging, but charging via the Micro USB cable was incredibly fast.
-It was nice to plug the phone in and see it zip up to 100 percent in no time at all.
+The 3,000mAh battery charges wirelessly on both of the popular standards and quickly – Samsung says it can charge just as fast wirelessly as the Galaxy S6, even though it’s a much bigger phone.
+We’ve tested the Qi wireless charging extensively and it works well.
+The Note 5 does heat up slightly, but it charges quickly, even with a thin case on.
+If you have a couple of hours to spare, nothing beats the convenience of wireless charging.
+Thankfully, for when you’re in a hurry, the Micro USB cable is incredibly fast.
+It’s nice to plug the phone in and see it zip up to 100 percent in no time at all.

 That said, those who are used to charging their phones every night won’t be upset.
 The Note 5’s battery lasted me through a very busy day, which included a briefing during which the phone’s screen was on the whole time, because I was taking notes with the S Pen.
 I was down to 40 percent by 4 p.m. that day, but most days I lingered around 60 percent by 4 p.m., which is on the same level as the iPhone 6 Plus.